JuliaML/MLDataPattern.jl/docs/documentation/targets.rst

 Iterate over Targets
 ---------------------

-In some situations, one only wants to iterate over the targets, instead of querying all of them at once.
-In those scenarios it would be beneficial to avoid allocation temporary memory all together.
-To that end we provide the function :func:`eachtarget`, which returns a ``Base.Generator``, that when iterated over returns each target in ``data`` once and in the correct order.
+In some situations, one only wants to *iterate* over the targets, instead of querying all of them at once.
+In those scenarios it would be beneficial to avoid the allocation temporary memory all together.
+To that end we provide the function :func:`eachtarget`, which returns a ``Base.Generator``.

 .. function:: eachtarget([fun], data, [obsdim]) -> Generator